-Planning a trip to Melbourne and need some inspiration on weird, wonderful, quirky and unusual things to do?
+Planning a trip to Melbourne and need some inspiration for weird, wonderful, quirky and unusual things to do?
 Looking to uncover a few hidden gems and have a unique Melbourne experience?
 You know I’ve got you covered!
-Steer clear of the path well worn and check out these 15 things you didn’t know you could do in Melbourne and be sure to read our epic guide on 51 things to do in Melbourne!
+Steer clear of the path well worn and check out these 15 things you didn’t know you could do in Melbourne and be sure to read our epic guide on 48 of the BEST things to do in Melbourne!

 1. The Break Room